Stephanie Herseth Sandlin: 2010

-Herseth Sandlin was mentioned as a possible, even likely, candidate for Governor of South Dakota in 2010, but she announced on July 7, 2009, that she would seek re-election to the U.S. House of Representatives.
+Herseth Sandlin was mentioned as a possible, even likely, candidate for governor of South Dakota in 2010, but announced on July 7, 2009, that she would seek reelection to the House.

-Prior to the 2010 Democratic primary, Kevin Weiland, a physician who had begun a campaign against Herseth Sandlin, but who had not yet filed to be on the ballot, called off his efforts.
+Before the Democratic primary, Kevin Weiland, a physician who had begun a campaign against Herseth Sandlin but had not yet filed to be on the ballot, called off his efforts.
 He said he had "concern for what the net effect would be on our political party retaining the seat in the next Congress, but also after receiving assurances from Stephanie that she will not vote to repeal the recently passed health care reform law."
-He had spoken to Democratic party leaders as well as to Herseth Sandlin before making this decision.
-Her opponent, Republican state Representative Kristi Noem, charged that Weiland's decision not to run was due to Herseth Sandlin trading her vote for personal gain.
+He spoke to Democratic party leaders as well as Herseth Sandlin before making this decision.
+The Republican nominee, State Representative Kristi Noem, charged that Weiland's decision not to run was due to Herseth Sandlin trading her vote for personal gain.
 Herseth Sandlin strongly denied the allegation and said there was no quid pro quo arrangement between her and Weiland.

-During the campaign, Noem also criticized Herseth Sandlin's husband, Max Sandlin.
-She said the lobbyist and former Congressman's list of clients included companies that had interests in legislation that would come before Congress, and suggested he would have improper influence because of his marriage.
-The Rapid City Journal editorial board stated that Herseth Sandlin should take the concerns seriously.
-Roll Call characterized the Republican charges as an attempt "to stoke anti-Beltway emotions".
+During the campaign, Noem also criticized Herseth Sandlin's husband, Max Sandlin, a lobbyist and former congressman.
+Noem said his list of clients included companies that had interests in legislation that would come before Congress, and suggested he would have improper influence because of his marriage.
+The Rapid City Journal editorial board wrote that Herseth Sandlin should take this concern seriously.
+Roll Call called Noem's charges an attempt "to stoke anti-Beltway emotions".
 Herseth Sandlin's campaign responded that she did not allow family members to lobby her or her staff.

-Herseth's campaign was hampered by the state Democratic Party's inability to field a candidate against John Thune in the U.S. Senate race; “by letting him breeze to re-election, Republicans could turn all their energy and money to the House race, and state Rep. Kristi Noem was able to unseat Rep. Stephanie Herseth Sandlin, the last best hope for a Democratic future in the state.”
+Herseth Sandlin's campaign was hampered by the state Democratic Party's inability to field a candidate against Republican nominee John Thune for U.S. Senate; "by letting him breeze to re-election, Republicans could turn all their energy and money to the House race, and state Rep. Kristi Noem was able to unseat Rep. Stephanie Herseth Sandlin, the last best hope for a Democratic future in the state."

-Herseth Sandlin was defeated on November 2, 2010, by Noem.
-The final vote tally was 48.14 percent for Noem, and 45.9 percent for Herseth Sandlin.
+Noem defeated Herseth Sandlin in the November 2 general election with 48.14% of the vote to Herseth Sandlin's 45.9%.